kimatron/fish-id/README.md

 ## Existing Features
-### - Navigation Bar
+### - Home Page
 - Positioned at the top of the page.
 - Contains the logo of the company on the left side.
 - A full responsive navigation bar on the right includes links to the homepage of Deep Breath, a photo Gallery, a short blog on the benefits of scuba diving on mental health, and a Contact Us section.
 - Each section is easy to identify and identical in a manner to allow for easy navigation.

-The purpose of this feature is to allow users to easily navigate through different sections of the site.
+The purpose of this feature is to allow users to easily identify what features are available on the site and why these features exist and will benefit them to keep exploring.

 ![Navbar](documentation/navbar.png)